SteelCompendium/data-rules-md-dse/Abilities/Talent/9th-Level Features/Synaptic Terror.md

       power rolls until the start of your next turn.
 Each target enemy is affected by the ability's power roll.
   - roll: Power Roll + Reason
-    t1: R < WEAK, frightened (save ends)
+    tier1: R < WEAK, frightened (save ends)
-    t2: R < AVERAGE, frightened (save ends)
+    tier2: R < AVERAGE, frightened (save ends)
-    t3: R < STRONG, frightened (save ends)
+    tier3: R < STRONG, frightened (save ends)
-  - effect: You can't use this ability if doing so would cause you to have negative clarity.
+  - name: Strained
-    name: Strained
+    effect: You can't use this ability if doing so would cause you to have negative clarity.
 ```